Responsible Wildlife Watching in the San Juans

 Sit and Watch - Choose a good spot, sit quietly, and look around.
 It’s more rewarding to watch animals acting naturally, unaware that you are there.

 Not Too Close - Don’t be tempted to move closer to get a better look or a good photo.
-Use binoculars to watch from a distance or a long lens to take photos, so you don’t disturb the animals.
+Use binoculars to watch from a distance or a telephoto lens to take photos.
+If an animal reacts to your presence, you are too close.

 Reducing Your Impact

 While you are enjoying wildlife in the islands, be aware that your activities can also harm them.
 Here are some ways you can help prevent this.